-LIMSs tend to be application- or workflow-specific, which results in different products for chemistry, biology, quality assurance, and related protocols.
-Notebooks handle a wider range of data, and present them in forms that enable collaboration.
+LIMSs tend to be application- or workflow-specific, resulting in different products for chemistry, biology, quality assurance, and related protocols.
+Notebooks handle a wider range of data and present them in forms that enable collaboration.

-Bruce Pharr, VP for products and marketing at GenoLogics (Victoria, BC), explains the crucial difference.
-Laboratories are built around two key assets: workers and instruments.
+Bruce Pharr, VP for products and marketing at GenoLogics (Victoria, BC) adds laboratories are built around two key assets: workers and instruments.
 “The ELN is for the scientist; the LIMS is for the instrument,” he explains.
 The control panel for instrumentation serves as the LIMS user interface, whereas the ELN can be viewed as the control panel for the entire laboratory.
 The LIMS works around a structured data set, tracking samples from the time they enter a lab through the numerical results.
-ELNs, as replacements for paper notebooks, handle unstructured data as well, such as photographs, spectra and written notes.
+ELNs, as replacements for paper notebooks, handle unstructured data as well.

 Nevertheless, the two products are coalescing or converging for some operations such as sample preparation and identification.
 “If you’re in a lab notebook, you don’t want to have to switch to a LIMS to obtain a sample ID,” Mr. McCarthy says.